matthewrdev/SqlLitePerf.Maui/README.md

 This approach has the following drawbacks:

  * Data retrieval code may become brittle and inflexible.
 If you add a new column/property, you must update the associated mapper.
- * Requires deterministic order of column retrieval.
+ * Requires deterministic order of column retrieval; the mapping code is tightly coupled to the order that columns are retrieved.

 This approach is **RECOMMENDED** if:

- * Your ORM models are "well-baked" and no longer change too often.
+ * Your ORM models are "well-baked" and rarely change.
- * You have identified that your app requires optimisation.
+ * You have identified your app requires optimisation.
- * You are willing to accept some technical debt in order to achieve a significant performance jump.
+ * You are willing to accept some technical debt to achieve a significant performance jump.
  * You have unit tests in place to prevent regressions that this code may introduce.

 This approach is **NOT RECOMMENDED** if: